Rockwell International Career Development Associate Professor of Mathematics

 Ankur Moitra is the Rockwell International Career Development Associate Professor as of July, 2017.
 He received his B.S. in electrical and computer engineering from Cornell in 2007.
 He completed his M.S. and Ph.D. degrees from MIT in computer science in 2009 and 2011 respectively, where he was advised by Tom Leighton and was supported by a Fannie and John Hertz Foundation Fellowship.
 He received a George M. Sprowls Award (best thesis) and a William A. Martin Award (best thesis) for his doctoral and master's dissertations.
 He then spent two years as an NSF CI Fellow at the Institute for Advanced Study, and jointly a senior postdoc in the computer science department at Princeton University.
 In 2013 he returned to MIT as an assistant professor in applied mathematics, and a principal investigator in CSAIL.
 His research spans a diverse set of topics, from statistical inference to optimization and approximation to codes and combinatorics.
 He is particularly interested in algorithmic problems with applications in machine learning and big data.

-In 2015 Ankur received an NSF CAREER Award, and in 2016 the Sloan Research Fellowship and the Kelly Research Award, the latter selected by the mathematics department.
-In 2016 he received the Packard Fellowship in Science and Engineering.
+In 2015 Ankur received an NSF CAREER Award and the Kelly Research Award.
+In 2016 he received the Sloan Research Fellowship and the Packard Fellowship in Science and Engineering.
 He also received the Rockwell International Career Development Professorship, July 2016 - June 2019.
+Ankur also received the 2018 Young Investigator Award from the Office of Naval Research, for his proposed research on "An Algorithmic Theory of Robustness."